Plant DetailShow Menu

 Description

-Goutweed is an aggressive plant in the Apiaceae family that forms dense patches by means of its spreading long, white, and branching rhizomes.
-Goutweed can be found growing naturally in much of the U.S. It has been reported as invasive in natural areas of Connecticut, Michigan, New Jersey, Pennsylvania, Vermont, and Wisconsin.
+Goutweed is an aggressive herbaceous perennial in the carrot family (Apiaceae) native to Asia and Europe.
+Goutweed grows naturally in much of the U.S. and is considered invasive in natural areas of Connecticut, Michigan, New Jersey, Pennsylvania, Vermont, and Wisconsin.
 Its natural habitat is disturbed lands such as felled forests, abandoned fields, and pastures.
+The Genus name comes from the Greek words aix meaning "goat" and podion meaning "a little foot", referring to the leaf shape.
+The specific epithet means "snare of gout", referring to its traditional use as a treatment for gout.

 See this plant in the following landscape: